chibisnorlax/acnhfaq/faq/island-development/island-rating.md

 > * Placing more than **6 of the same exact items in a 8x8 area** will incur a point penalty.

 {: .note}
-Certain dropped items **will not** affect your island rating score.
+Certain dropped items, namely those naturally found on the ground **will not** affect your island rating score.
 This includes tree branches, stones, sea shells, star fragments, mushrooms, and message bottles.
 Items dropped on a surface, i.e. a table will also **not** incur a penalty.

 ### Unknown Factors
 While the Island Rating system is heavily researched, there may be some other factors that were not discovered.
 As quoted from the authors of the breakdown document: